 Targeting tactics with a digital bent

-Using new platforms help these brands meet younger consumers where they already live.
+Using new platforms helped these brands meet younger consumers where they already live.

 This is part of a deep dive into the trends, tech and insights that powered the winning campaigns from the 2018 AToMiC Awards.
 Keep your eyes peeled for more this week, and be sure to check out the list of winners from this year’s awards.